mmiv-center/ROR-MRIQC/README.md

 apt update; apt install dcm2niix
 ```

-We store a general 'work.sh' script in the /app directory inside the container:
+We store a general 'work.sh' script in the /app/ directory inside the container and specify that script as the entrypoint for the container.
+It should be sufficient to call the container with argument "/data" (mount point for the input directory).
+The input directory was created using the ror application.

 ```bash
 #!/usr/bin/env bash